Purchase Order Process: Challenges, Automation & Best Practices

 On the flip side, manual purchase orders can take several hours to fill out.
 Not to mention several days of back and forth if you have to amend those orders or related invoices.

 In addition to being more time-consuming, manual POs have much longer processing times.
 When you do this process by hand, you’re almost guaranteed to have human errors in your reporting or calculations.
-(To err is human, right?)
+(After all, to err is human, right?)

 The only surefire way to bypass these errors and ensure your documentation’s accuracy is to rely on an automated system like Cogsy instead.